AniketPaul24/AniketPaul24/README.md

 - 👋 Hi, I’m @AniketPaul24
-- 👀 I’m interested in Machine Learning an Artificial Intelligence.
+- 👀 I’m interested in Cybersecurity and Forensics.
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently learning Red Team Engagement
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...